-These consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, Cybeats Technologies Inc. (note 6), UX Data Sciences Corp., Osprey Device Networks Corp. and HemoPalm Corp.
+These consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, UX Data Sciences Corp., Osprey Device Networks Corp. and HemoPalm Corp.
+They also include Cybeats Technologies Corp. ("Cybeats Corp.") (formerly Pima Zinc Corp.) (note 6 and note 20) a consolidated majority owned public company.
 All significant intercompany balances and transactions have been eliminated on consolidation.